sdtsui/dex-research/dFusion/dFusionSpec.md

 In the snark-applyAuction the snark circuits are dominated by the following operations:

-- iteration over all orders -> constraints mulitlpy #orders
-- for each order we open 3 leaves: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> 3 * log_2(#balances) * 2 * #pedersonHashConstraints
+- for each order we open 3 leaves: accountleave, balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> 3 * log_2(#balances) * 2 * #pedersonHashConstraints
-- for each order we recalculate the merkle root: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> log_2(#balances) * 2 * #pedersonHashConstraints
+- for each order we recalculate the merkle root for 2 leaves: accountleave balanceLeaf_SendingToken, balanceLeaf_ReceivingToken -> 2* log_2(#balances) * 2 * #pedersonHashConstraints

-That means that the nr of constraints for #orders will be about #orders * log_2(#balances) * 8 * #pedersonHashConstraints This means that we could process roughly 5000 orders with 1 mio accounts, if we have 2000 constraints per pedersonHash.
+That means that the nr of constraints for #orders will be about #orders * log_2(#balances) * 24 * #pedersonHashConstraints This means that we could process roughly 5k orders with 0.5M accounts, if we have 2000 constraints per pedersonHash.

 Biggest foreseen challenge: Generating a trusted setup with 2^28 constraints.